 All absences, whether excused or unexcused, must be considered in determining whether a student has attended the required percentage of days.
-In determining whether there were extenuating circumstances for the absences, the attendance committee will use the following guidelines:
+With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
+To determine whether there were extenuating circumstances for any absences, the attendance committee will consider: